dimeko/malsmug/readme.md

 #### mal-js-detector

-Before building we have to set the nightly builder in order to be able to use `ocx`
+Before building we have to set the nightly builder in order to be able to use `oxc`
 ```bash
 rustup override set nightly --path .
 ```